StoicLoofah/my-nanowrimo-novel/novel/9_material_difference.md

 Seeing two of their friends go down, the rest of the mosquitos turned back into fairies and fluttered off.

-"Wait, I have to deal with one of you, too!", called out Yannhorn.
+"Wait, I have to deal with one of you, too!" called out Yannhorn.
 He ran several steps forward after them, then gave up.
 "Well, there goes my moment of glory."

 As he came back to the others, one of the fairies began to slowly come to.

-"Woah, where am I?", the fairy asked in a small but sweet, feminine voice.
+"Woah, where am I?" the fairy asked in a small but sweet, feminine voice.

 "You're in good company, sister," Mareak said.
 "We can be friends if you don't attack again, okay?"
 He picked the fairy up off of the ground.